What are Knowledge Areas?

 - Explain how social, psychological, and/or culturally diverse experiences create value in a community.

 - Analyze relationships between local, national, regional, and/or global cultures and community, citizenship, politics, and/or government.

 - Describe how historical, social, economic, and/or cultural developments have affected communities, citizenship, politics, and/or government.

-K3: Creative Expression
+Knowledge Area 3: Creative Expression

 The Creative Expression (CE) perspective allows students to explore aesthetic expression and artistic perspectives on common themes in the literary and fine arts.
 Courses are approved for the CE Knowledge Area based on their capacity to offer students opportunities to attain the learning outcomes below.

 - Acquire appropriate vocabulary and engage in discourse about aesthetic expression and/or experience.

 - Demonstrate an understanding of aesthetic activities within their historic, artistic, and cultural traditions.

 - Apply aesthetic judgment and critical thinking by experiencing and evaluating works of art.

 - Demonstrate knowledge of aesthetic expression from diverse perspectives.